gititGoro/linx5bootstrapjekyll/docs/linx5-components-database-help/Functions/MongoDBRead/Index.md

 MongoDBRead performs read operations on a Mongo database.

-<span class="recommendation">Use 'Row by row' under 'Return options' for large datasets.</span>
+<span class="recommendation">Use "Row by row" under "Return options" for large datasets.</span>

 Properties
 ----------